crest4.classify

 obtained from environmental sequencing.

-After creating a new instance of a Classify
+After creating a new instance of a Classify object, you can simply call

 it to get your input data processed and the assignments output file

 generated.
-Examples are included in the README.md
+Examples are included in the README.md file of this package,

 which can directly be seen on the GitHub page at: